Shahzadivalil/bangloor_house-price-prediction/README.md

 # 📊 Key Features
-# .
+.
 Data Cleaning & Outlier Removal

+.
 Location-based feature engineering

+.
 Linear Regression Model for prediction

+.
 Flask-based Web Interface

+.
 Interactive UI for entering property details and predicting price

 # 🛠️ Technologies Used
+.
 Python

+.
 Pandas & NumPy for data manipulation

+.
 Matplotlib & Seaborn for data visualization

+.
 Scikit-learn for machine learning

+.
 Flask for deploying the model

+.
 HTML/CSS for front-end UI

 # 🧪 How to Run Locally
-1.Clone the repo:
+1. Clone the repo:

 git clone https://github.com/your-username/bangalore-house-price-prediction.git
 cd bangalore-house-price-prediction

-2.Create a virtual environment and activate it:
+2. Create a virtual environment and activate it:

 python -m venv venv
 source venv/bin/activate   # On Windows: venv\Scripts\activate

-3.Install dependencies:
+3. Install dependencies:

 pip install -r requirements.txt

-4.Run the Flask app:
+4. Run the Flask app:

 python app.py

-5.Open your browser and go to http://127.0.0.1:5000
+5. Open your browser and go to http://127.0.0.1:5000

 # 📈 Sample Screenshot
 (Add a screenshot of your web interface here if available)